 As the class is not led by the teacher, the students follow their own breath and will find themselves in different asana at different times.
 This allows the teacher to hold a safe space & allows them freedom to help you in the more challenging poses and advise on the subtleties of the poses, plus anything else that comes up that is related to Ashtanga Yoga.
 You get the best of all worlds practicing like this, the benefits of a one to one class in a group setting with all that lovely sharing of energy & support from fellow students in the Ashtanga Community.

 How does it work if I am a regular to a led Ashtanga Class?

 You will probably be familiar with the structure and sequence, now you will have to start to memorise it.
 The teacher will help you with this all the way.
 Learning the poses by heart gives you the freedom to explore the intricacies of the practice - Breath, Bandha, Drishti - and this is when the real magic begins.

-Yes, you will be very welcome!
+Yes, you will be very welcome, this practice is ideal yoga for beginners!
 If you are new to yoga your first few trips maybe short, be patient & take time to learn the practice correctly.
 You will be shown the starting poses and how to breathe correctly by the teacher.
 After a few trips the movements become automatic, you will have gained confidence, that's when the real yoga magic will start to work.